How to avoid machine learning pitfalls: a guide for academic researchers: How to robustly evaluate models

 \subsection{Do use an appropriate test set}

 First of all, always use a test set to measure the generality of an ML model.
 How well a model performs on the training set is almost meaningless, and a sufficiently complex model can entirely learn a training set yet capture no generalisable knowledge.
 It's also important to make sure the data in the test set is appropriate.
 That is, it should not overlap with the training set and it should be representative of the wider population.
 For example, consider a photographic data set of objects where the images in the training and test set were collected outdoors on a sunny day.
-The presence of the same weather conditions mean that the test set will not be independent, and by not capturing a broader variety of weather conditions, it will also not be representative.
-Similar situations can occur when a single piece of equipment is used to collect both the training and test data.
-If the model overlearns characteristics of the equipment, it will likely not generalise to other pieces of equipment, and this will not be detectable by evaluating it on the test set.
+The presence of the same weather conditions means that the test set will not be independent, and by not capturing a broader variety of weather conditions, it will also not be representative.
+Similar situations can occur when a single piece of equipment is used to collect both the training and test data; if the model overlearns characteristics of the equipment, it will likely not generalise to other pieces of equipment, and this will not be detectable by evaluating it on the test set.
+If using public datasets to test a model, be wary of \textbf{Frankenstein datasets}, which are assembled from other public datasets and risk overlap with training data.
+Also be careful when handling datasets that contain multiple data points for each subject; if using these, it's important to make sure that each subject's data points are kept together when splitting off the test set or when doing cross-validation.
+See \cite{roberts2021common} for a revealing account of how a number of these pitfalls led to the failure of the vast majority of Covid-19 detection models to generalise beyond their test sets.